menandmice/micetro_docs/guides/user-manual/webapp_filtering.rst

 The sidebar is open (displaying icon and text) by default, but can be collapsed to an icon-only mode.
 In case where a list of clickable items is needed the sidebar is automatically unfolded.

 Selecting an item in the filtering sidebar applies the filter for the main work grid.
 Users can further narrow down results with quickfilters from the top menu.
-(See :ref:`webapp-quickfilter`.)
+(See :ref:`webapp-quick-filter`.)

 Common filters
 --------------